Transylvania: History

 The first known civilization to inhabit the territory was the Agathyrsi, of the Scythic cultures.
 From the 4th century BC, Celtic La Tène culture came to domination.
 The indigenous Dacian tribes engaged in politics from the 1st century BC and united under King Burebista, forming their kingdom Dacia.

 The Roman Empire made heavy efforts to seize the territory from King Decebalus, resulting in the formation of Roman Dacia in 106, after Trajan's costly and bloody wars.
 During Roman rule, the territory, depleted of its indigenous population, was repopulated with Latin colonists and its rich resource stock was systematically exploited.
-However, due to the growing threat of East Germanic and Carpic invasions, Emperor Aurelian withdrew his legions and evacuated the citizens south of the Lower Danube in 275, after which the province was occupied by the Goths.
+However, the growing threat of East Germanic and Carpic invasions made Emperor Aurelian withdraw his legions and evacuate the citizens south of the Lower Danube in 275, when the province became occupied by the Goths.
 In 376, a powerful nomadic people, the Huns, defeated and shattered the Goths, and settled in the area.
 After the death of Hun King Attila, their empire disintegrated and the Gepids conquered the region in 455, under King Ardaric.
 For two centuries, the Gepids controlled Transylvania.
-They waged war successfully against the Eastern Roman Empire, and less successfully against the Ostrogoths in Pannonia.
+The Ostrogoths systematically pushed the Gepids out of Pannonia.
+King Elemund, on the other hand, successfully fought battles against the Eastern Roman Empire.
 They were defeated by the Lombards and Avars in 567.
 In the following years, the Avars took full control over Transylvania, heavily settling the area with Slavic tribes who accepted their suzerainty.
 The expansion of the Frankish Empire, however, imposed a growing threat on them and their khaganate was crushed in the Avar Wars.
 The Avars and Slavs, although substantially depleted in number, continued to inhabit the Carpathian Basin.
-The First Bulgarian Empire annexed Southern Transylvania.
+The First Bulgarian Empire expanded into Southern Transylvania in the 9th century.
 Smaller Slavic polities were also present, nevertheless they could hardly keep their independence.